nevermore3d/Nevermore_Micro/README.md

 ## Final Thoughts on Usage

-**Run a PID tune if a Nevermore Micro is installed under the heated bed, or draws/exhausts air over a bed thermistor.
-This is important, as worst case could cause the bed to overheat, and/or make the heater adhesive burn (this will smell worse than any ABS printing!)**
+**PID tune AGAIN if a Nevermore Micro is installed right beneath a heated bed, or draws/exhausts air over the bed thermistor.
+This is important, as worst case it could cause the bed to overheat, and/or make the heater adhesive burn (this will smell worse than any ABS printing!), and/or possibly even damage the bed heater.**

 The Nevermore Micro's activated carbon will not filter Ultra-Fine Particulates (UFP).
 This is what the HEPA filter does in the Nevermore Mini (not released yet) and [Nevermore Max](https://github.com/nevermore3d/Nevermore_Max) variants.
 Those also have built-in negative-pressure fans.